llnl/axom/src/examples/shaping_tutorial/lesson_04/README.md

 }
 ```

-We then generate a Conduit mesh blueprint over this mesh using the `MFEMSidreDataCollection` class
+We then generate a Conduit mesh blueprint over this mesh using Sidre's `MFEMSidreDataCollection` class
 ```cpp
   // --------------------------------------------------------------------------
   // Set up computational mesh from MeshMetadata